Scoring Information

 The Age Percent adjustments for a Master lifter are 1% for each year of age starting at 40 till the age of 65.
 At age 66 a 2% adjustment is made for all years beyond and including this age.
 So for example, a lifter of 40 years of age receives 1%, 41 years of age receives 2%, 42 years of age receives 3%, etc. A lifter age 66 would receive an age adjustment of 28%, age 67 would receive 30%, etc.

-The Age Adjusted Lynch Points are then used for determining the ranking of a meet.
+This Adjusted Total is then used for determining the ranking of a meet.
 This is often reported in the meet results as PTS, which stands for the Age Adjusted Lynch Points.

 In scoring meets, it is important to have the proper scoresheets for the officials or scorekeepers.
 Below are two template scoresheets that contain the pertinent information needed to score a meet.
 These may be downloaded as pdf’s.